Nightskull100/Dress-Type-Detection-using-CNN/README.md

 ---

-# FashionNet: Simple Apparel Classifier with PyTorch
+# FashionNet: Simple Apparel Classifier with Python using PyTorch

 This repository contains a PyTorch implementation of a neural network designed to classify images from the Fashion MNIST dataset.
 The dataset consists of grayscale images of various clothing items, with each image being 28x28 pixels.